pingcap/tidb-dev-guide/get-started/setup-an-ide.md

     </component>
     ```

-5. Now you can see the run/debug configs in the right upper corner, but if there aren't, you can still add them manually in the dialog.
+Step 5.
+Now you can see the run/debug configs in the right upper corner, but if there aren't, you can still add them manually in the dialog.
 ![configs](https://user-images.githubusercontent.com/30543181/118766709-63ea0200-b8af-11eb-9176-bc3fb6f566d4.png)

  - the first config is `unistore 4000`, which makes you can run/debug TiDB independently without TiKV/PD/TiFlash.